SayiaFelix/Instagram_lite/README.md

 ## Author [SayiaFelix](https://github.com/sayiaFelix/)

 ## Description
 This is an Instagram Clone application where it allows users to upload, like and comment on other peoples images/posts.
-Images must have captions and users are required to add their Profile after login before doing anything else in the app.All post will be displayed on the Profile of a user.
-The admin is  currently responsible for editing or deleting images.
+Images must have captions and users are required to add their Profile after login before uploading posts.All posts will be displayed on the Profile of a user.
 **Users must log in with credible emails**

 ## User Stories